alphagov/government-frontend-survey/results-2021.md

 - Use as little as possible
 - Typescript not JS
 - Trying to achieve smaller micro-frontend apps that render server side and bring in a minimal of progressively enhanced JS components
-- Reducing client side +custom JS from inherited project
+- Reducing client side JS and custom JS from inherited project
 - Use default GOV.UK / department's design system
 - JS approached based on progressive enhancement
 - JS is required for UI elements (filter, auto complete) to work well